algotrade-course/Group-10/README.md

 Template repository of a Plutus Project.

-This templte project sturcture also specifies how to store and structure the source code and report of a standard Plutus Project.
+This template project sturcture also specifies how to store and structure the source code and report of a standard Plutus Project.

 This `README.md` file serves as an example how a this will look like in a standard Plutus project.
 Below listed out the sample section.